CountBricks: Poured Concrete Patios Cost Guide 2025

 • Schedule pours during cooler windows to maintain mix integrity and bypass overtime fees

 With CountBricks, you gain data-driven accuracy plus the craftsmanship of veteran concrete finishers.
 That synergy keeps poured concrete patios cost-effective and crack-resistant for decades.
-Reach out at CountBricks.com/consultation to see how our residential construction expertise can elevate your backyard project.
+Reach out at CountBricks.com to see how our residential construction expertise can elevate your backyard project.